z88dk/z88dk/src/z80asm/README.md

   a difference between two addresses is a constant;
 - add an additional step to automatically change JR into JP if the distance is too far;
-- cleanup the symbol table to implement the GLOBAL suggestion: declare a symbol GLOBAL and it is PUBLIC if defined, or EXTERN otherwise
 - implement macros inside the assembler
 - add high level constructs (IF flag / ELSE / ENDIF, DO WHILE flag, ...)